DadaNanjesha/Obstacles-Avoiding-Robot-Simulator-Project/README.md

 ## License

-This is project is for learning purpose.
+This project is for learning purpose.